 About the Topic

 Dr. Leiter’s lecture is titled “The Populist’s Toolkit: How and Why Populist Parties Have Changed the Political Game in Europe.”
 While populism is not a new phenomenon, the 21st century has seen an unprecedented growth in support and success for populist parties, especially in Europe.
 The growth of these populist parties have created new challenges for existing political parties, and in doing so, have changed the face of the European political system.
 While there are a number of reasons for their success, populist parties have used a number of strategies to help spur their success.
 Whether they are taking quick jabs at established political parties or running sophisticated online and in-person campaigns, populist parties have used multiple strategies to appeal to both disaffected mainstream voters and those who previously had never participated.
 By understanding these strategies and why they work, we can better understand why this current strain of divisive and anti-elite politics have become a new norm across the Atlantic.

-This event had been canceled due COVID-19 concerns, but has been resurrected as a Zoom gathering!
-More details soon.
+This event had been canceled due COVID-19 concerns, but was resurrected as a Zoom gathering!
+And, it was a big success.

 Dr. Leiter took the original cancellation news with great grace by not only offering to provide us with a video presentation, but also by helping us get the word out about the schedule change—here’s her updated Facebook profile picture: